 - For the version with dairy: Melt 2 tablespoons butter with 2 tablespoons olive oil over medium heat (or just use olive oil for dair-free version).
-Whisk in cassava flour and cook stirring for 1 minute.
+Whisk in cassava flour and cook, stirring for 1 minute.
 Turn heat to low, then gradually whisk in 1 1/2 cups chicken broth and 1 cup of milk.
 Add Worcestershire sauce, and spices.

 - Bring sauce to a boil, whisking constantly.
 Reduce heat to a simmer and whisk often until thick.
 Remove from heat, set it asaide, and whisk in 1 1/2 cup cheddar until melted.
 Add Parmesan cheese, whisk it until melted.
 Then whisk the sour cream in until blended.
 Pour sauce over broccoli and chicken and spread into an even layer.

-Add all the ingredients to the high- speed blender.
-Tharnser it to a small pot and cook it for 5 minutes, whisking in occasionally.
+- Cashew sauce: Add all the ingredients to the high- speed blender and blend until smooth.
+Transfer it to a small pot and cook it for 5 minutes, whisking in occasionally.

 - Breadcrumbs topping:Melt butter over medium heat in a medium skillet.
 Add Panko and stir to coat.
 Continue cooking until crumbs become golden brown.